olyvialabs/quickjobs-docs/docs/Company profile/create-vacancy.md

 # Creating a new vacancy

-Since your profile page, select the company where the new vacancy will be generated.
+Here you can create a vacancy for one of your companies.
+From your profile page, select the company where the new vacancy will be generated.

 <p align="center">
   <img src="/img/create-company-profile/manage-company-profile.png" width="300" />